Student placed on involuntary medical leave seeks to return

-Update: Michael Lu has removed the Oct.
-30 video alleging Rice "jailed" him from Facebook.
+Update: Previously, Michael Lu temporarily removed the video alleging Rice "jailed" him from Facebook.
 It is now publicly accessible again.

 Rice University freshman Michael Lu said he is speaking with attorneys after he spent 12 days in the hospital for psychiatric symptoms, leading the Dean of Undergraduates’ office to temporarily withdraw him from Rice and recommend he take at least a year off.
 University officials were unable to comment on Lu’s specific case under the Family Educational Rights and Privacy Act.